U0407

 2

-Verify CAN bus integrity and check for other modules reporting communication issues.
+Verify CAN bus integrity and check whether other modules report communication issues.

 -